WordPress 6.1 Update Header

 WordPress 6.1 also brings some new features, especially for developers.
 For example, the API interface “Preferences Persistence API”.
 The aim of the interface is for editors or website operators to save their user settings directly in the WordPress database rather than locally.
 This has the great advantage that the settings can be saved in all browsers and on all devices.

 WordPress 6.1 also allows theme developers to add button styles to their themes.
-This ensures that buttons in different blocks have a uniform design.
-The update adds a new "wp-element-button" class to the elements.
+This allows buttons in different blocks to have a standardised design.
+The update adds a new “wp-element-button” class to the elements.
 This means that the buttons always have the same style.

 Conclusion: Which changes are worthwhile with WordPress 6.1?

-If you are interested in the development process of WordPress and the planned features and innovations, you can find a list of the changes and much more information about the new WordPress 6.1 directly from the source at WordPress.org.
+If you are interested in the WordPress development process and the planned features and innovations, you can find a list of the changes and much more information about the new WordPress 6.1 directly from the source at WordPress.org.

 What do you think about the planned changes in WordPress 6.1?
 We look forward to your comments.